The Good Heart: Plot

-Short-tempered bartender Jacques (Brian Cox) has a heart-attack.
-Young homeless man Lucas (Paul Dano) fails in a suicide attempt.
+Short-tempered bartender Jacques has a heart attack.
+Young homeless man Lucas fails in a suicide attempt.
 They share a room in the hospital.
 Jacques becomes obsessed with helping Lucas, even snooping through his medical records before finally tracking him down.
 Reluctantly, Lucas agrees to come to the bar, and Lucas is given a sparsely furnished room.
-Jacques trains Lucas as a bartender, where Lucas resists Jacques’ cynicism and belittling of the customers.
-Jacques wishes to coach Lucas to become his successor, but feels that Lucas is too soft toward guests.
+Jacques trains Lucas as a bartender, where Lucas resists his cynicism and belittling of the customers.
+Jacques wishes to coach Lucas to become his successor but feels that Lucas is too soft toward the bar's patrons.

-Lucas allows April (Isild Le Besco) to stay in his room, but Jacques tells Lucas that he should send her away.
+Lucas allows April to stay in his room, but Jacques tells Lucas that he should send her away.
 However, Lucas and April get married and both leave.
-Reluctantly Jacques allows April to come back, because he finds it important that the bar will stay after his retirement or death, and therefore that his intended successor Lucas stays.
+Reluctantly Jacques allows April to come back because he finds it important that the bar will stay after his retirement or death, and therefore that his intended successor, Lucas, stays.

-Lucas is jealous about April's interaction with guests, and they break up.
+Lucas is jealous about April's interaction with the bar's patrons, and they break up.
 Jacques gets softer and Lucas less so.
 Lucas is killed after being hit by a car.
 His heart goes to Jacques, who has been waiting for a donor for a heart transplant.
-Although he always refused to sell his bar, he does so now, and starts living in the tropics, where he has friends who supplied the coffee for his bar.
+Although he always refused to sell his bar, he does so now and starts living in the tropics, where he has friends who supply the coffee for his bar.